markcmurphy/devdocs-portal/Checkouts.md

 </div>
 <br>

+**Server-to-Server APIs**

 The Server-to-Server APIs are for managing the contents of a shopping cart and checkout remotely, from a server.

+**Storefront APIs**

+The Storefront APIs are for managing the contents of a shopper’s cart and checkout using JavaScript in the context of a storefront session.

+BigCommerce’s Storefront API exposes storefront data to Stencil themes.
+You can use this client API to manage a shopper’s cart, checkout, and order data via client-side JavaScript.

 The Storefront Checkout does not use API Tokens and allows for Checkout data to be scraped directly from the front end or used in a Stencil Theme.